kaushalmodi/ox-hugo/test/site/content/posts/export_block_html.md

   </script>
 </div>

-_See the Markdown source of this page._
+_See the Markdown source of this page to see the verbatim-inserted HTML._